- 1 Cup flaxseed meal

 6.)
 Add the other 2 eggs and cream and beat another minute.
 Pour mixture into pan over crust.

 7.)
-Place pan in a baking pan and pour boiling water around the sides, about halfway up.
+Place pan in spring-form pan and pour boiling water around the sides, about halfway up.
 Bake for for 60 to 90 minutes, checking often after an hour.
 When the cake is firm to touch but slightly soft in the center, or the center reaches 150 to 155 F, remove from oven.

 8.)
 Let the cheesecake cool to room temperature, or up to 3 hours.
 Cover and chill, ideally for another 3 to 4 hours.